eazydammy/facial-keypoints-detection/README.md

 __Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and the Trained CNN

 __Notebook 4__ : Fun Filters and Keypoint Uses

+## Acknowledgement

+Notebook Documentation and Starter Code are part of project files provided by [Udacity](https://www.udacity.com/) in the [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891).